alexmach7/DATA3402/Kaggle/ChildMindInstitute/README.md

     * Input: multi-day recordings of wrist-worn accelerometer data annotaed with onset and wakeup.
 Parquet file: train_series.parquet
     * Size: 986.46 MB
     * Instances: 500 multi-day recordings, roughly as many nights recorded for a series as there are 24-hour periods in that series.
+## Processing/Clean up
+* removed false sleep and onset from when the accelerometer was removed